 Overall Attack Performance.
-Recording the EM emanations from a Lenovo 3000 N200 laptop from a range of half a meter, our attack extracts the secret exponent of a randomly-generated 3072-bit ElGamal key (except for the first bits, which are readily guessed).
+Key extraction is possible with the antenna at a distance of half a meter from the target (the attacker's computer can be placed many meters away, connected by a coaxial cable).
+Recording the EM emanations from a Lenovo 3000 N200 laptop from this distance, our attack extracts the secret exponent of a randomly-generated 3072-bit ElGamal key (except for the first 3 bits, which are readily guessed).
 As in Section 3.3, we use a total of 320 decryptions, each taking about 0.1 sec.

-$^{^{5}}$ The first few bits of d{p} are harder to measure, due to stabilization time.
+4The first few bits of d_p are harder to measure, due to stabilization time.